 Want to put your stitching skills to use?
 Check out the Tropical Leaves Houseplant Pattern where fern stitch plays the star in creating a delicate hanging plant.

-Or, the Christmas Wreath Pattern (which includes both of the patterns shown below) which uses fern stitch to create delicate leaves inside the holly wreath.
+Or, the Christmas Wreath Pattern which uses fern stitch to create bold leaves inside the holly wreath.